 For photographers, our big fish tales are the challenging photographs that we take.
-They’re those times when we stood in the midst of a blizzard with our cameras wrapped in a protective covering, or the time we climbed a mountain just so we could take a handful of photographs from the peak.
+They were those times when we stood in the midst of a blizzard with our cameras wrapped in a protective covering or the time we climbed a mountain just so we could take a handful of photographs from the peak.
 Sometimes the story is simpler: We only had one instant to take a photograph of a game-winning play, or traffic was much too busy on a particular road to stop and take a photograph, so we had our friend drive the car while we leaned out the window to take the image.
 We all have these big fish tales, these adventures we’ve gone on to create photographs, and because those moments were exciting for us because the challenge of even getting the photograph gave us such a sense of accomplishment, we enjoy sharing those stories with the viewers of our images.

 These photographic adventures are, in a way, a lot like trophy hunting for photographers.
-Just like fishermen are after larger fish, we photographers often find ourselves with the mindset that somehow, the difficulty in creating the photograph makes the end result better.
+Just like fishermen are after larger fish, we photographers often find ourselves with the mindset that, somehow, the difficulty in creating the photograph makes the end result better.
 After all, in other aspects of life, we’re taught that hard work reaps larger rewards.

-But the truth is, the challenges you had to overcome in order to take the photograph don’t necessarily produce a better image.
+But the truth is, the challenges you have to overcome in order to take a photograph don’t necessarily produce a better image.
 You could spend weeks hiking to a remote area of the world to photograph a rare flower, only to find that someone else replicated your image with a quick snapshot taken in the safety of a greenhouse.
 The challenge may be a point of pride for the person who took the photo, but to the people who look at the photo, it isn’t the “how you did it” that matters, but the “why you did it.”

 Think about it this way: In many instances, your viewers won’t even know the “how” of an image.
 If they’re standing in a gallery, looking at an image that you created of birds in a snowstorm, they won’t be thinking about the hardships you endured in order to create that image.
 They’ll be thinking about the birds—how they must have felt to be captured in a snowstorm, or the sounds they might have made, the movements as they huddle up against the cold and ruffle their feathers.
-To the viewer, whether standing in a gallery, browsing your website or wherever they are viewing the image, the photographer often even doesn’t enter into it.
-They have no idea the feats you pulled off in order to get that image, and it may not ever occur to them to think about it.
+To the viewer, whether standing in a gallery, browsing your website, or wherever they are viewing the image, the photographer often doesn’t even enter into it.
+They have no idea what feats you pulled off in order to get that image, and it may not ever occur to them to think about it.

 And in many cases, even if you were standing next to them, able to tell them how you shivered as you took the photo, how snow kept splotching your lens, and how you had to use crazy settings and creative methods to get the exposure just right, well, the brutal truth is, they may not care.
 Viewers are drawn into a photograph because the content of that photograph speaks to them, not because they care what the photographer had to do to create the image.
 With luck, they’ll remember your name so that they can view more of your work later on, but they’re unlikely to remember the “big fish tale” you told about making that image.